mehwaffle10/Waffle_Balance/README.md

 - Always ignite when hitting a static burning blob
 - Hit but don't bounce on enemy trampolines
 - No longer collide with friendly bridges
+- Stack and resupplied to 50 instead of 30
+- Stack size animation adjusted (looks full for longer)

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15